DavyJonesLocker/ember-appkit-rails/README.md

   * `--ember-path` - This is the root path to be used for your Ember application.
 Default value: `/app/assets/javascripts`.

+* `ember:controller NAME`

+  Creates a route using the provided name in `app/assets/javascripts/routes`.

+  The following options are supported:

+  * `--array` - Used to generate an `Ember.ArrayController`.
+  * `--object` - Used to generate an `Ember.ObjectController`.
+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `/app/assets/javascripts`.

 TODO: Add details about writing es6 modules

 ## Authors ##